 Service is friendly, fast and fair.
 So while Z Shoreditch has trimmed away the plumper features of a luxury hotel, it’s avoided the budget trap.

 I stayed in one of the rooms adapted for disabled access, with a large bathroom and sink and shelves adjusted appropriately.
-That left the rest of the room a little on the small side but having spend enough time on crutches lately, I’m happy that hotels are making rooms more accessible.
+That left the rest of the room a little on the small side but having spent enough time on crutches lately, I’m happy that hotels are making rooms more accessible.
 Colours are muted and restful and the lighting controls resemble the recline functions found on first class flights.

 Disclosure: I received a complimentary stay at the Z Shoreditch Hotel for review purposes - on the understanding that as ever, as always, I kept the right to write what I like here on Inside the Travel Lab.
 Otherwise, what's the point?